 - Use the controls to specify how often and when you want to schedule the deployment, or select Custom and enter a valid cron expression.
-To help ensure your schedule runs when you intend it to, we recommend you verify your cron expression before saving your schedule.
+To help ensure your schedule runs when you intend it to, Anaconda recommends you verify your cron expression before saving your schedule.

 All scheduled times are in UTC (Coordinated Universal Time).

 Alternatively, if you want it to run now—instead of scheduling it—select Run Now.